Methodology

 • 2-year-olds of families supported under section 4 of the Immigration and Asylum Act 1999.

-In September 2020 the entitlement was further extended to 2-year-olds of families supported under section 17 of the Children Act 1989 who also have no recourse to public funds.
+In September 2020 the entitlement was extended to 2-year-olds of families supported under section 17 of the Children Act 1989 who also have no recourse to public funds, and in September 2022 the entitlement was further extended to all 2-year-olds of families with no recourse to public funds.

 In September 2017, the government doubled the entitlement to government-funded early years provision for 3 and 4-year-olds in working families who meet the eligibility criteria to 1,140 hours annually, which is typically taken as 30 hours a week over 38 weeks of the year (but it’s also possible to take fewer hours over more weeks).
-This is referred to as the “30-hour entitlement” in these statistics and is also known as “30 hours free childcare” or the extended entitlement elsewhere.
-In September 2018 the 30-hour entitlement was extended 3 and 4-year-old foster children provided that take-up of the 30-hour entitlement is consistent with the child’s care plan.
+This is referred to as the ’30-hour entitlement’ in these statistics and is also known as the ‘extended entitlement’ or 30 hours free childcare (opens in a new tab)’.
+In September 2018 the 30-hour entitlement was extended to 3 and 4-year-old foster children provided that take-up of the 30-hour entitlement was consistent with the child’s care plan.

 The additional 15 hours of the 30-hour entitlement for eligible children is reported separately to the universal 15-hour entitlement due to the way the data is collected and eligibility is checked.

-The 30-hour entitlement is available to 3 and 4-year-olds whose parents are working (or the sole parent is working in a lone parent family) and each parent earns a weekly minimum equivalent to 16 hours at the national minimum wage or living wage and less than £100,000 per year.
+The 30-hour entitlement is available to 3 and 4-year-olds if their parents (or the sole parent in a lone parent household) work at least 16 hours a week at national minimum wage or living wage, but earn under £100,000 per year.
 This also includes self-employed parents.
 Foster parents must engage in paid work outside their role as a foster parent.
 There is no minimum income requirement for foster parents, but they cannot exceed the maximum income threshold.

 In July 2020 the government introduced a temporary easement to the maximum income threshold as part of the response to the coronavirus (COVID-19) outbreak.
 The change aimed to ensure that critical workers who exceeded the maximum income threshold set out in the 2016 Regulations due to increased income mainly attributable to earnings from work undertaken directly or indirectly as a result of the coronavirus (COVID-19) outbreak could continue to take up the 30-hour entitlement.
 The change was only effective for the tax year starting with 6 April 2020 and ending with 5 April 2021.
 This change was set out in The Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Coronavirus) (Amendment) Regulations 2020